 The title was incorrectly and inconsistently translated from the Norwegian original text and has been changed.
 (Rev A6)

 There are inconsistencies between the text and the flowchart.
 The recommendation for oxygen use is probably excessive.
 Rev A0 suggest simplifications.
+Further modifications and adjustments have been included in Rev A10.

 In this panel you may download the latest internal draft/working document for the forthcoming table revision.
 This document is not approved for operational use.
 It is published to stimulate comments.
 The document has not been properly reviewed and layout is not finalized.
 This will typically affect Table of contents, location of figures and page shifts.
 Such errors will not be corrected until the final official revision has been published.